Serving U.S. Citizens & Their Foreign Spouse or Fiancé(e)

 A temporary separation is difficult for any couple—especially if they are thousands of miles apart.
 This separation often occurs when only one partner is a U.S. citizen.
 In this case, you will want to do everything in your power to acquire residency as soon as possible.

 The K nonimmigrant visa was created to shorten the amount of time a foreign spouse or fiancé(e) needs to wait before joining their U.S. citizen partner.
 Essentially, they can wait in the U.S. with temporary status while USCIS adjudicates their petition.
 Once their petition is approved, they can adjust their status to permanent residence.

-To obtain a K-1 visa for a fiancé(e) or a K-3 visa for a spouse, you will need personalized support from The Law Offices of Sandra I. Murado P.A.
-Our reliable K visa attorney in Coral Gables is ready to advance your case.
+To obtain a K-1 visa for a fiancé(e) or a K-3 visa for a spouse, you will need personalized support from the Law Office of Sandra I. Murado, our reliable K visa attorney in Coral Gables is ready to advance your case.

 Call (305) 448-4300 or contact us online so we can help you successfully navigate the K visa process.
 Our attorney is fluent in both English and Spanish, and we serve all couples, regardless of sexual orientation, background, or nationality.

 If you are a U.S. citizen, your foreign-citizen fiancé(e) can gain lawful permanent residency through marriage.
 The K-1 nonimmigrant visa allows your fiancé(e) to come to the United States specifically to marry you, and this marriage must occur within 90 days of their entry.
 Once you are married, your partner can apply for lawful permanent residence (a green card).
 If your partner has children, you can also bring them to the U.S. under a K-2 visa.